 - Consider lime and lemon juice or dandelion tea, which are natural diuretics that can provide gentle relief from water retention.

-Dry and wet steroids both have benefits for athletes and bodybuilders alike, but it often comes down to mitigating the risks and discomfort that they bring.
-Remember that wet steroids add mass while dry steroids offer muscle tone and definition, and always purchase the supplements you need to counteract any side effects before you start your cycle.
+Dry and wet both have benefits for athletes and bodybuilders alike, but it often comes down to mitigating the risks and discomfort that they bring.
+Remember that wet add mass while dry offer muscle tone and definition, and always purchase the supplements you need to counteract any side effects before you start your cycle.